konveyor/tackle-test-generator-cli/README.md

 For more details of TackleTest-Unit, see the [quick-start guide](doc/unit/quick_start_guide.md) and the [detailed user guide](doc/unit/user_guide.md).

-**TackleTest-UI** supports generation of end-to-end test cases for web applications.
+**TackleTest-UI** supports automatic generation of end-to-end test cases for web applications.
 These test cases exercise the application under test via its user interface and drive execution through different application tiers.
 Some of the features of TackleTest-UI include